Department of Electrical and Computer Engineering

 Her current research interests include pattern recognition, estimation, optimization, genomic signal processing, systems biology, bioinformatics, robust filtering and information theory.

-pattern recognition, bioinformatics, computational biology and signal processing.
+I have openings for PhD students interested in pursuing research in pattern recognition, computational biology and signal processing.

-Qualifications: strong ability in mathematics; self-motivated; strong background in pattern recognition, signal processing or information theory; proficiency in one or more programming languages (C/C++, MATLAB, Perl, Python)
+Qualifications: Strong ability in mathematics; self-motivated; proficiency in programming (C/C++, MATLAB, Python).